vaibhavjain-in/s3fs/README.txt

 If you're using the "Use a Custom Host" option to store your files in a non-Amazon file service, you'll need to change the proxy target to the appropriate URL for your service.

-If you're using the "S3FS Root Folder" option, you'll need to insert that folder before the /s3fs-public/ part of the target URLs.

 Under some domain name setups, you may be able to avoid the need for proxying by having the same domain name as your site also point to your S3 bucket.
 If